mhollfelder/docker-xmc-build-environment/README.md

 ### Development toolchain

 Basically, we use a Docker flavoured portable toolchain with `i386/ubuntu:19.04` image and GCC 4.9 toolchain.
-The Dockerfile can be found in `tools/docker` with more details.
+The Dockerfile can be found in `/tools/docker` with more details.
-Builds are done in a container and are visible on the host machine directly in the `build` folder.
+Builds are done in a container and are visible on the host machine directly in the `/build` folder.
 This provides a portable toolchain independent of the underlying OS and results in consistend builds across different platforms.

 For the build environment, a container with the tag `xmc-build-env-inst` is generated and started.

-When the container is launched, the folders `lib`, `src` are mounted readable, output files are stored in `build` which is mounted read+writable.
+When the container is launched, the folders `/lib`, `/src` are mounted readable, output files are stored in `/build` which is mounted read+writable.

 The Docker container have the same root folder with the same folder structure.
 Hence, you can directly reference to the folders with `./`.